Master of Arts in Counseling

 Admission to the Program

-Admissions decisions are based on consideration of a combination of criteria: college grade-point average, Graduate Record Examination (GRE) scores, recommendations, professional commitment, work or volunteer experience in the human services field, and suitability for the profession.
-Applicants being considered for admission are required to have a personal interview with program faculty or staff.
-Candidates for the counseling programs are not required to have a specific undergraduate major or minor.
-Applicants may request that the GRE requirement be waived for their admissions application.
-The admissions committee considers previous academic performance and graduate degrees heavily in GRE waiver request decisions.
+Admissions decisions are based on consideration of a combination of criteria: college grade-point average, recommendations, professional commitment, work or volunteer experience in the human services field, and suitability for the profession.
+Applicants being considered for admission are required to have a personal interview with a program representative.
+Candidates for the counseling program are not required to have a specific undergraduate major or minor.

 Criminal Background Check